Yazanwolf/git-tutorial/README.md

 [logo]: https://thedailyshep.com/wp-content/uploads/2017/10/pirate-47705_1280.png "Pirates Team"

 # Pirates Team
-Git interdiction tutorial for the Pirates team :)
+Git introduction tutorial for the Pirates team :)

-## Interdiction
+## Introduction
-In this repository i will give an interduction about what we are going to work with and how we do it.
+In this repository i will give an introduction about what we are going to work with and how we do it.

 ## Forks :
 After joining the pirates team you will see on the top right something called fork.